toyamarinyon/trpc-d1-todo/README.md

     database_id = "<UUID>"
     ```

     Set your binding name by updating the <BINDING_NAME> value.
 Your binding is available in your Cloudflare Pages Functions at env.<BINDING_NAME>.
-You will find the values for database_name and database_id in your terminal after you run the create command in step 3.
+You will find the values for database_name and database_id in your terminal after you run the create command in step 4.

-1. Run a query against your local database
+1. Create table against your local database

-    You can create our database with [schema.sql](./schema.sql):
-    ```sql
-    # schema.sql
-    DROP TABLE IF EXISTS tasks;
+    Cloudflare D1 provides migration tools.
+You can use it to check list of unapplied migrations:
+    ```bash
+    npx wrangler d1 migrations list $DEMO_DATABASE_NAME --local
+    ```
+    Then you can see the following:
+    ```bash
+    ┌────────────────────────────┐
+    │ Name                       │
+    ├────────────────────────────┤
+    │ 0000_dusty_dragon_lord.sql │
+    └────────────────────────────┘
+    ```
+    This migration creates a `tasks` table and inserts three tasks.
+    ```bash
+    $ cat migrations/0000_dusty_dragon_lord.sql

     CREATE TABLE tasks (
-      id INTEGER PRIMARY KEY AUTOINCREMENT,
+            `id` integer PRIMARY KEY NOT NULL,
-      title TEXT,
-      description TEXT,
-      completion_datetime DATETIME
+            `title` text NOT NULL,
+            `description` text NOT NULL,
+            `completion_at` integer
     );

+    INSERT INTO tasks (title, description)
+    VALUES ('Buy milk', 'Buy milk from the store'), ('Buy eggs', 'Buy eggs from the store'), ('Buy bread', 'Buy bread from the store');
     ```

-    Let's create database by running:
+    And you can use the following to apply any unapplied migrations:
     ```bash
-    npx wrangler d1 execute <DATABASE_NAME> --local --file=./schema.sql
+    npx wrangler d1 migrations apply $DEMO_DATABASE_NAME --local
     ```

     Then validate your data is in your database by running:
     ```bash
-    npx wrangler d1 execute <DATABASE_NAME> --local --command='SELECT * FROM tasks'
+    npx wrangler d1 execute $DEMO_DATABASE_NAME --local --command='SELECT * FROM tasks'
     ```
+    You'll see the following:
+    ```bash
+    ┌────┬───────────┬──────────────────────────┬───────────────┐
+    │ id │ title     │ description              │ completion_at │
+    ├────┼───────────┼──────────────────────────┼───────────────┤
+    │ 1  │ Buy milk  │ Buy milk from the store  │               │
+    ├────┼───────────┼──────────────────────────┼───────────────┤
+    │ 2  │ Buy eggs  │ Buy eggs from the store  │               │
+    ├────┼───────────┼──────────────────────────┼───────────────┤
+    │ 3  │ Buy bread │ Buy bread from the store │               │
+    └────┴───────────┴──────────────────────────┴───────────────┘
+    ```
+    This completes the creation of the local database.
+Now let's run the ToDo application locally.

 1. Run locally with Wrangler

-    While in your project directory, test your database locally by running:
+    To run Cloudflare Pages locally, use the `wrangler pages dev` command; to run Cloudflare D1 as well, add the three options `--local`, `--persist`, and `--d1=<DATABASE_NAME>`.

+    Then add `npm run dev` to the end of the command to integrate Cloudflare Pages and Vite's dev server.

     ```bash
-    npx wrangler pages dev --local --persist --d1=<DATABASE_NAME> -- npm run dev
+    npx wrangler pages dev --local --persist --d1=$DEMO_DATABASE_NAME -- npm run dev
     ```

-    When you run `wrangler pages dev -- npm run dev`, Wrangler will let you run your Pages application locally, which includes pass through `npm run dev` to run vite development server and running your Functions.

-    will give you a URL (most likely localhost:8787) to review your Worker.
+    This will then start serving your Pages project.
+You can press B to open the browser on your local site :tada:

 # Deploying to Cloudflare Pages and Cloudflare Pages Functions